Ellimaaac/MangaNotifier/README.md

 # MangaNotifier
 Public version of my Updater.
 Includes only mangadex.
 Daily updates.
-To get more websites, you have to subscribe.

 **Now I will only focus on the Google Extension Development.** If there are issues with the script use the `Issues Section`.